 Who Decides the Visitation Arrangement?

-Typically a Standard Possession Order in Texas gives both parents set visitation with the child during the weekdays, weekends, holidays and summers.
-While is the Standard Possession Order is frequently satisfactory to all parties, there are situations where is it not a workable visitation schedule.
-For this reason, courts typically ask for parents to come to an official and binding parenting agreement through mediation or other means that details the visitation arrangement.
+Typically, a Standard Possession Order in Texas gives both parents set visitation with the child during the weekdays, weekends, holidays, and summers.
+While the Standard Possession Order is frequently satisfactory to all parties, there are situations where it is not a workable visitation schedule.
+For this reason, courts typically ask for parents to come to an official and binding parenting agreement through mediation or other means that detail the visitation arrangement.

 Certain aspects of a conservatorship case can be extremely divisive and emotional, and this is especially true when it comes to custody rights of a child or children.